miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Recreated missing Hallowbrook atrium level, thanks to EntenSchreck.
 +Moved Sabbat choice into Hallowbrook atrium and added missing XPs.
 +Restored male blood doll at Red Dragon by using former Tong mugger.
-+Recreated "maze" room at Grout's mansion and restored three icons.
++Recreated "maze" room at Grout's Mansion and restored three icons.
 +Fixed some minor discipline issues and restored the basic versions.
 +Restored ten decals, moved others and removed restored from basic.
 +Fixed warform using occult items issue and improved Bloodheal rate.